kpamnany/Gasp.jl/README.md

 ## Description

-The [Dtree](http://dx.doi.org/10.1007/978-3-319-20119-1_10) distributed dynamic scheduler, and a fast minimal implementation global arrays implementation with an interface based on [GA](http://hpc.pnl.gov/globalarrays/index.shtml).
+The [Dtree](http://dx.doi.org/10.1007/978-3-319-20119-1_10) distributed dynamic scheduler, and a fast minimal implementation of global arrays with an interface based on [GA](http://hpc.pnl.gov/globalarrays/index.shtml).

 + MPI-2 asynchronous communication and MPI-3 one-sided RMA
 + C11/Linux; tested on Cray machines and Intel clusters